Inner City English Teacher

 I think there have been kids who aren't built for school for many years.
 You'll see famous, successful people talk about how they did terribly in school, yet went on to become very successful.
 In the setting I work, many kids are not meant for school, but for other reasons: lack of discipline, respect, determination, etc. A colleague's son is definitely an example in the classic sense of not being built for a traditional school setting, and I can guarantee that this kid will really go places.
 If you think out of the box, I feel school is a difficult environment for some kids, as their differences are not readily accepted by the student body at large.
 I also think that many of our students should be in more of a vocational setting, than an academic one.

-Asked by GMurray over 10 years ago
+Asked by J. Delson almost 12 years ago

 do you think home schooling is effective, or a terrible idea?